 Private Sector

-Here you will find other big Swedish-language employers in healthcare and welfare.
+Here you will find other big Swedish-language employers in healthcare and wellbeing.

 At Barnavårdsföreningen you can find jobs working with children and families.